tmp-demo/tmpsnd-daw/README.md

 # Configuration

-The first this that you need to do when the VST in inserted on a track is to open up your web page that contains you synth.
+The first thing that you need to do when the VST in inserted on a track is to open up your web page that contains you synth.
 It should connect to a websocket on the machine that runs the DAW (or `localhost` of course), on port 7681.

-The it should send a JSON-formatted string.
+Then the web browser should send a JSON-formatted string to tell the VST what are the parameter for this synth.
 The format goes like this, say, to define a snare drum, with two parameters, `noise` and `pitch`, two sends, `delay` and `reverb`, with parameters, and a master channel bus effect where you have a compressor with settable ratio:

 ```json
 {